-Inlet manifolding should be sized and designed with these objectives in mind:
+Inlet manifolding should be sized and designed with four objectives in mind:

-- · To avoid gas flow restrictions - To prevent pump fluids from entering the process chamber - To protect the pump from the ingestion of particulate matter. - To allow proper venting of the pump and suction manifold.
+- A. To avoid gas flow restrictions. - B. To prevent pump fluids from entering the process chamber. - C. To protect the pump from the ingestion of particulate matter. - D. To allow proper venting of the pump and suction manifold.